Saturday, April 21, 2018 | 6 PM (doors at 5 PM) SOLD OUT

 “Success didn’t spoil me, I’ve always been insufferable.” – Fran Lebowitz

-The Koffler Centre of the Arts is thrilled to present the Dorothy Schoichet Lecture Series, featuring an afternoon with author, raconteur, cultural satirist and American cultural icon, Fran Lebowitz.
+The Koffler Centre of the Arts is thrilled to present the Dorothy Shoichet Lecture Series, featuring author, raconteur, cultural satirist and American cultural icon, Fran Lebowitz.

 In a cultural landscape filled with endless pundits and talking heads, Fran Lebowitz stands out as one of America’s most insightful social commentators.
 Offering her acerbic views on current events and the media, her writing — pointed, taut and economical — is equally forthright, irascible, and unapologetically opinionated.
 Lebowitz is widely sought out for her razor-sharp commentary on everything from cigarettes to the Trump presidency.

-Purveyor of urban cool, Leibowitz has been called “the heir to Dorothy Parker,” and was once named one of the year’s most stylish women by Vanity Fair.
+Purveyor of urban cool, Lebowitz has been called “the heir to Dorothy Parker,” and was once named one of the year’s most stylish women by Vanity Fair.
 At age 67, she remains a style icon.

-For her first Toronto appearance in five years, Lebowitz will hold court on stage, in conversation with Johanna Schneller (Globe and Mail columnist and host of CBC’s The Filmmakers) on Saturday, April 21 and Anna Maria Tremonti (host of CBC Radio’s The Current) on Sunday, April 22 – followed by an audience Q & A. Copies of her collected essays, The Fran Lebowitz Reader, will be available for purchase at the event through Ben McNally Books.
+For her first Toronto appearance in five years, Lebowitz will hold court on stage – in conversation with Johanna Schneller (Globe and Mail columnist and host of CBC’s The Filmmakers) on Saturday, April 21 and Anna Maria Tremonti (host of CBC Radio’s The Current) on Sunday, April 22 – followed by an audience Q & A. Copies of her collected essays, The Fran Lebowitz Reader, will be available for purchase at the event through Ben McNally Books.